NFT Sales Taxes (2024 IRS Rules)

 Because NFTs are sold on online marketplaces like OpenSea or Rarible, one might jump to the conclusion that even if the buyer is located in a state with NFT sales tax, it wouldn’t be applied to their purchase unless the seller was physically located in one as well.
 However, this isn’t the case.

 In Wayfair vs. South Dakota (2018), the Supreme Court ruled that businesses that conduct more than 200 transactions or make $100,000 or more of sales in a state are responsible for collecting sales tax in that state, regardless of whether or not they have a physical presence there.

 Many NFT projects could easily meet or exceed these trading levels.
 For example, if an NFT artist based in Brooklyn sold $101,000 worth of NFTs in Pennsylvania, she would be responsible for collecting and remitting Pennsylvania state sales tax on those transactions.
-Typically, to comply with these laws, online sellers use a marketplace that has a sales tax calculator built in, such as Amazon or Etsy.
+Typically, to comply with these laws, online sellers use a marketplace that has a built-in sales tax calculator, such as Amazon or Etsy.

 However, NFT marketplaces are not yet offering such services.
 This complicates matters for NFT sellers who meet the Wayfair vs. South Dakota thresholds.
-They depend on NFT marketplaces such as OpenSea to reach their buyer audience, but, because these services don’t source and collect sales tax, the individual sellers would need to independently calculate and collect the required state sales tax.
+They depend on NFT marketplaces such as OpenSea to reach their buyer audience, but because these services don’t source and collect sales tax, the individual sellers need to calculate and collect the required state sales tax independently.

 How do I source NFT transactions for sales tax?

-Currently, Washington's guidance on the topic is the most illuminating.
-As a member of Streamlined Sales Tax (SST), a set of 44 states that has agreed to a standardized set of sales tax definitions, Washington recommends following the SST sourcing hierarchy in order to determine which NFT transactions should receive state sales taxes.
-However, this hierarchy does not specifically take NFTs into account, so procedures may change as the SST releases further guidance.
+Currently, Washington's guidance on the topic is the most helpful.
+As a member of Streamlined Sales Tax (SST), a set of 44 states that has agreed to a standardized set of sales tax definitions, Washington recommends following the SST sourcing hierarchy to determine which NFT transactions should receive state sales taxes.
+However, this hierarchy does not specifically consider NFTs so that procedures may change as the SST releases further guidance.